 When does MARA registration open and when does it close?

-Enrollment in MARA will open in November, usually before Thanksgiving.
-It closes when all positions are full or on the first day of MARA training, usually the first weekend of January, whichever is first.
+Enrollment in MARA will open in November, usually the week of Thanksgiving.
+Registration closes when all positions are full, or on the first day of MARA training (the first weekend in January) – whichever is first.

 What programs are available?